OaraAndraElena/MobileApps/README.md

 6.Online support-Inform the user when there are some discounts on a certain holiday.

-7.Intent-The user will be able to share the pictures to a friend using gmail.
+7.Intent-The user will be able to share the pictures with a friend using gmail.

 8.Animations-clicking on an image it will become bigger